John H. Summers, 73, Millmont

 John Henry “Johnny Boy” Summers, 73, of Millmont, peacefully entered eternal rest at home on Dec.
 10, 2022, surrounded by his family.

 He was born Jan.
-17, 1949, in Vivian, W.Va., to the late John Franklin and Della (Faulkner) Summers Wise.
-In 1969 he married the love of his life, Rose DiPremo, who survives.
+17, 1949, in Vivan, West Virginia, to the late John and Della (Faulkner) Summers.
+In 1969, he married the love of his life, Rose DiPremo.

 He served in the United States Navy.
-He was a marine mechanic, serving during the Vietnam War.
+He was a marine mechanic, he served during the Vietnam War.

-We mourn the loss of John and encourage all who knew him to remember the joy and laughter he brought to the world.
+We mourn the loss of John and encourage all who knew him to remember the joy and laughter he brought to this world.

-He is survived by Rose, his loving wife of 53 years; his children, Traci (Summers) and Kenneth Goss, Tammi Summers, Terri Summers, and Wayne and Deidra Summers; grandchildren, John Chamberlain, Jennifer Chamberlain, Micky Summers, Michael Summers, and Kaitlyn Summers; great-grandchildren, Indiana Bottiger II, Eliza Bottiger, Avacyn Bottiger, Cain Bottiger, and Killian Bottiger; his siblings, Frances (Summers) Greene, Sarah (Summers) Hale, Ray Summers, Lucille (Summers) Wyatt, Virginia (Summers) Hildebrand, Anna (Summers) Howery, and Jennifer (Summers) Porreca.
+John was predeceased by his parents, and his brothers, Cleveland Summers and Leroy Summers.

-He was preceded in death by his parents and two brothers, Cleveland Summers and Leroy Summers.
+He is survived by Rose, his loving wife of 53 years.
+His children, Traci (Summers) and Kenneth Goss, Tammi Summers, Terri Summers, and Wayne and Deidra Summers; his grandchildren, John Chamberlain, Jennifer Chamberlain, Micky Summers, Michael Summers and Kaitlyn Summers; his great-grandchildren; Indiana Bottiger II, Eliza Bottiger, Avacyn Bottiger, Cain Bottiger, and Killian Bottiger; his siblings, Frances (Summers) Greene, Sarah (Summers) Hale, Ray Summers, Lucille (Summers) Wyatt, Virginia (Summers) Hildebrand, Anna (Summers) Howery, and Jennifer (Summers) Porreca.

 Funeral arrangements are by Dominick T. Adamo Funerals · Cremations · Monuments, 16 Walnut St., Mifflinburg.